-The Bank of New York Mellon, located in New York, New York, is the Trustee with respect to the 2020 Series H Bonds.
+The Bank of New York Mellon, located in New York, New York, is the Trustee with respect to the 2020 Series A-1-A Bonds, the 2020 Series A-2 Bonds and the 2020 Series B-1 Bonds (collectively, the "2020 Bonds") and the 2016 Series C-2 Bonds.

-The 2020 Series H Bonds will be issued in book-entry form only and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
-Interest on and principal of the 2020 Series H Bonds will be payable by the Trustee to Cede & Co., as nominee of DTC, which will, in turn, remit such principal and interest to DTC Direct Participants for subsequent disbursement to the Beneficial Owners.
-Purchasers of the 2020 Series H Bonds will not receive physical delivery of bond certificates.
-The 2020 Series H Bonds will not be transferable or exchangeable, except for transfer to another nominee of DTC or otherwise as described herein.
+The 2020 Bonds and the 2016 Series C-2 Bonds will be issued, or were issued, as applicable, in book-entry form only and, when issued, will be, or are, registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
+Interest on and principal of the 2020 Bonds and the 2016 Series C-2 Bonds will be payable by the Trustee to Cede & Co., as nominee of DTC, which will, in turn, remit such principal and interest to DTC Direct Participants for subsequent disbursement to the Beneficial Owners.
+Purchasers of the 2020 Bonds and the 2016 Series C-2 Bonds will not receive physical delivery of bond certificates.
+The 2020 Bonds and the 2016 Series C-2 Bonds will not be transferable or exchangeable, except for transfer to another nominee of DTC or otherwise as described herein.
 See "BOOK-ENTRY ONLY SYSTEM."

-The 2020 Series H Bonds are being issued, when combined with other available monies, to finance mortgage loans for a development.
-Payment of the principal or Redemption Price or Purchase Price, as applicable, of and interest on the 2020 Series H Bonds will be secured by the Revenues and assets pledged to such payment, including, without limitation, certain payments to be made under or with respect to the Mortgage Loans, and monies and/or Cash Equivalents held under the Debt Service Reserve Account.
-The 2020 Series H Bonds are being issued on a parity with and shall be entitled to the same benefit and security as other Bonds issued and to be issued under the General Resolution (other than Subordinate Bonds).
+The 2020 Bonds and the 2016 Series C-2 Bonds are being issued, or were issued, as applicable, when combined with other available monies, to finance directly or indirectly construction and permanent mortgage loans for certain developments and to refund certain outstanding bonds of the Corporation.
+Payment of the principal or Redemption Price or Purchase Price, as applicable, of and interest on the 2020 Bonds and the 2016 Series C-2 Bonds will be secured by the Revenues and assets pledged to such payment, including, without limitation, certain payments to be made under or with respect to the Mortgage Loans, and monies and/or Cash Equivalents held under the Debt Service Reserve Account.
+The 2020 Bonds and the 2016 Series C-2 Bonds are being issued, or were issued, as applicable, on a parity with and shall be entitled to the same benefit and security as other Bonds issued and to be issued under the General Resolution (other than Subordinate Bonds).
+Payment of the principal or Redemption Price or Purchase Price, as applicable, of and interest on the 2020 Series B-1 Bonds will also be secured by certain accounts securing only the 2020 Series B-1 Bonds.

-The 2020 Series H Bonds are special obligations of the New York City Housing Development Corporation, a corporate governmental agency, constituting a public benefit corporation, organized and existing under the laws of the State of New York.
-The 2020 Series H Bonds are not a debt of the State of New York or The City of New York, and neither the State of New York nor The City of New York shall be liable thereon, nor shall the 2020 Series H Bonds be payable out of any funds other than those of the Corporation pledged therefor.
+The 2020 Bonds and the 2016 Series C-2 Bonds are special obligations of the New York City Housing Development Corporation, a corporate governmental agency, constituting a public benefit corporation, organized and existing under the laws of the State of New York.
+The 2020 Bonds and the 2016 Series C-2 Bonds are not a debt of the State of New York or The City of New York, and neither the State of New York nor The City of New York shall be liable thereon, nor shall the 2020 Bonds or the 2016 Series C-2 Bonds be payable out of any funds other than those of the Corporation pledged therefor.
 The Corporation has no taxing power.